jakewmasters/pathos/README.md

 ## Design Decisions

 ### Timing
-I decided to use the TSC (Time Stamp Counter) for sake of simplicity and efficiency.
+I decided to use the TSC (Time Stamp Counter) for sake of **simplicity** and **efficiency**.
 While it relates more to clock rate than actual time elapsed, the TSC is easily accessed via the `RDTSC` x86 instruction.
 A [benchmark by Red Hat](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_MRG/2/html/Realtime_Reference_Guide/chap-Timestamping.html) showed that TSC is 20 times more efficient than HPET.

+The tradeoff I'm making here is **portability**.
+Not all processors have a TSC register.
+With this in mind, PathOS currently only ports to Intel processors starting at the Pentium model (1993+).

 In the future I would like to add support for HPET (High Precision Event Timer).
 HPET is more scalable and synchronizes well across multiple processors.